 Our medical clinic operates with a multi-disciplinary approach, involving a team of dedicated providers with varied and complementary skills and qualifications.
 This means that care is provided by family doctors, nurses, counsellors, or social workers.
 We provide care in the clinic and at home.
 Our health care services are generally only available to registered and active clients of REACH.
 The health care program at REACH is funded by Vancouver Coastal Health to provide quality care to individuals and families with complex health and social needs.

 Most visits are by appointment.
 To book an appointment, please call our office at 604-254-1354, or book online here.
 We offer a small number of same-day appointment slots for emergency medical issues as well.
 This can help avoid emergency room and walk-in clinic visits for conditions that can best be addressed by your primary care provider.

 We try to accommodate as many patients as possible every day and being on time helps us do this.
 In the case of lateness, your appointment will be reduced by the amount of time you have missed.
 If you are more than 15 minutes late you may be asked to wait or reschedule.
 If you need to cancel your appointment, please contact us so we can offer the appointment to another patient.

-We have a doctor "on-call" 24/7 to provide after hours-care for urgent issues.
-We also urge that you contact the Nurse Information Hotline (dial 811) for health related information and support outside of clinic hours.
+We have a doctor "on-call" 24/7 to provide after-hours care for urgent issues.
+We also recommend that you contact HealthLink BC to speak with a nurse for health related information and support outside of clinic hours.
 Unless you feel that your health concerns are life-threatening, there is no need to go to the emergency room until you have spoken to the doctor "on-call" or one of the nurses from Healthlink BC.
 This may save you the trip or a long wait in emergency.